-You can also contact the Employee Assistance Program (EAP) at 1-800-755-7002.
-The EAP provides all CBP employees and their eligible family members with up to six free face-to-face counseling sessions with a licensed counselor.
+You can also contact the Employee Assistance Program (EAP) (Password: cbpeap) at 1-800-755-7002.
+The EAP provides all CBP employees and their eligible family members with up to 12 free face-to-face counseling sessions with a licensed counselor.
 All services provided by the EAP are free of charge, and completely confidential.

 The Employee Assistance Program (EAP) is here to help you with professional, confidential counseling to better equip you to deal with life's challenges.
 Services are provided free of charge to CBP employees and eligible family members.

 The Employee Assistance Program (EAP) provides a completely anonymous, web-based questionnaire to CBP employees and their eligible family members that can help you learn more about your own mental wellness.
 You have the choice of communicating anonymously with an EAP counselor about your results and available resources.
 Find more information on this Interactive Screening Program at Employee Assistance Program (EAP) or 1-800-755-7002.